 1 – The EDiR adds value to your CV as it proves your radiology knowledge meets the standards of the ESR’s European Training Curriculum.

 2 – The EDiR is a differential value that can set you apart from other candidates when applying for a job or fellowship.

 3 – The EDiR is an international certification of radiological knowledge, recognized not only in Europe but worldwide.

 4 – The EDiR is fully and officially endorsed by the ESR and the UEMS.

 5 – The EDiR has become a benchmark for radiology competence in Europe.

 The European Union of Medical Specialists (UEMS) and the ESR officially and fully endorse the EDiR.

 Founded in 1958, the UEMS is the oldest medical organisation in Europe and has become the representative of all the national associations of medical specialists in the European Union (EU) and its associated countries

-To date, the EDiR is recognised as equivalent to the Polish exit training examination in Poland and in the Netherlands, the first part of the Turkish board examination and the image interpretation part of the Finnish national examination.
-Moreover, in order to practice radiology in The Netherlands, trainees must either pass their national board examination or the EDiR.
-Additionally, a Memorandum of Understanding has been signed with the Faculty of Radiologists and the Royal College of Surgeons in Ireland and with the Radiological Society of Pakistan.
+To date, the EDiR is recognised as equivalent to: the exit training examination in Poland and in the Netherlands, the first part of the Turkish board examination and the image interpretation part of the Finnish national examination, and also to the Croatian National Board examination.
+Additionally, a Memorandum of Understanding has been signed with the Faculty of Radiologists and the Royal College of Surgeons in Ireland.

 And lastly, at an individual level, holding an EDiR adds value to a radiologist’s CV and can be a differentiating factor when applying for a job or a fellowship.
 Professional mobility can be, in fact, strongly supported by a widely accepted European certification.